-Enel Produzione threw down an ambitious gauntlet to investors through its Futur-e project by asking them to come up with socially, environmentally and economically sustainable projects.
+Enel Produzione threw down an ambitious gauntlet to investors by asking them to come up with socially, environmentally and economically sustainable projects.
 In its proposal to inject new life into the former power station area, Human Company delivered the kind of figures and ideas that convinced everyone: a village capable of catering for up to 8,000 tourists per day with commercial activities, artisan workshops, fish markets as well as markets for the superb locally-grown and sourced specialist foods and flowers.
 The project was unveiled at a public meeting last April: the new village will take shape in the southern section of the former power station site and cover 110 hectares, 20 of which will be woodland.
 Direct employment is projected at 400 personnel and the village will be open to local businesses that want to get involved.
 The project will place particular emphasis on developing the open-air tourist village, a hub for water sports that will become a national and international reference point, the creation of a visitor centre to showcase the superb local environment and landscape, and a centre for local products, recreational fishing and tourism centred around fishing heritage.

 A challenge that involves the entire area because Human Company’s goal is to turn Polesine into a new tourist destination that will showcase to an international public within the village the very best of the local area.